-Today’s review is going to be another of my Christmas presents, the Sephora Once Upon A Look eyeshadow palette.
+Hi Darlings, today’s post is going to be the review and swatches of the Sephora Once Upon A Look eyeshadow palette, another of my Christmas presents.

 To be honest, I’d never pick this up myself, I’m always on Sephora but I haven’t even seen it, that being said I’m glad my family got it for me because it gave me the opportunity to try something that I wouldn’t have tried myself.

-This palette is absolutly stunning, I love rose gold and this looks very luxurious and fancy, like a clutch.
+This palette is absolutely stunning, I love rose gold and this looks very luxurious and fancy, like a clutch.
 It’s a padded leather on the outside with metallic details on the inside.

 I also don’t like that the shades have no name because it’s harder to refer to.
 Apart from those things I love the packaging.

 This palette contains 15 different shades, going from more neutrals to some bright ones and there are 5 shimmers, 3 glitters and 7 mattes.